ibireme/yyjson/doc/BuildAndTest.md

 ```

-# Compile Flags
+# Compile-time Options
-`yyjson` supports some compile flags, you can define these macros as `1` to disable some features at compile time.
+`yyjson` supports some compile-time options, you can define these macros as `1` to disable some features at compile time.

 ●**YYJSON_DISABLE_READER**<br/>
 Define it as 1 to disable the JSON reader.<br/>
-This flag can reduce the binary size if you don't need to read JSON.<br/>
+This option can reduce the binary size if you don't need to read JSON.<br/>
-These functions will be disabled by this flag:
+These functions will be disabled by this option:

 ```
 yyjson_read_opts()